How do I know if my government is eligible? Can cities outside of the United States apply?

 Do I have to submit the application online?

 Yes.
-All cities are required to submit their ideas through an online application, which includes 23 questions.
-In order to submit an application, eligible cities must first reply to reserve a spot in the competition.
+All cities are required to submit their ideas through an online application.
+In order to apply, eligible cities must first reply to reserve a spot in the competition.

 How long does it take to complete the application?

-The online application allows cities to view all questions at any time – cities can answer questions in any order as long as they submit the final responses by the 15 April 2016 deadline.
-By design, the online application includes tools to help applicants track their progress and develop the best responses.
+The online application allows cities to view all questions at any time – cities can answer questions in any order as long as they submit the final responses by the October 20, 2017 deadline.
+The online application includes tools to help applicants track their progress and develop the best responses.
 Cities are encouraged to start the process as soon as possible.
 All applications must be submitted online.

 What if I have a question about applying or filling out the application itself?

-The Selection Committee, consisting of a wide range of experts, will support Bloomberg Philanthropies in selecting the finalists and winners.
-Learn more about the Selection Committee and selection criteria by clicking here.
+The Selection Committee, consisting of a wide range of experts, will support Bloomberg Philanthropies in selecting both rounds of winners.

 Will big cities have an advantage over smaller cities?

 No. We will judge each idea based on its strengths in addressing the selection criteria.
 All applications will be judged equally.
-Winners in the United States and European Mayors Challenges had fewer than 250,000 residents, including Providence, RI and the city of Kirklees in the United Kingdom.
+Past winners in the United States and European Mayors Challenges had fewer than 250,000 residents, including Providence, RI, and Kirklees in the United Kingdom.
 Santa Monica, CA, a 2013 winner, has fewer than 100,000 residents.